calimiro-ai/calimirror/README.md

 ```

 The config/config.js file sets up the port as 8080 but you can set it as you like it.
-Please go to the <a href="https://docs.magicmirror.builders/configuration/introduction.html"> MagicMirror² documentation for details</a>.
+Please go to the <a href="https://docs.magicmirror.builders/configuration/introduction.html"> MagicMirror² documentation</a> for details.

 ### Frameworks used for this project